BigPolarBear1/factorization/README.md

 Update: I need to change and improve a bunch of things.
 The big thing will be to represent more information in a single interval.. which should be possible.
 But I'm still brain storming what the most optimal way of doing this will be.
 I'll upload as soon as I figure something out.
 I really want to prevent having to make new arrays completely and rather just rely on slicing or something.. something really fast.

 Update: I need to simplify this.
-I also just realized.. probably just a 1d interval but use the idea of encoding multiple quadratic coefficients on it at once..
+Probably just a 1d interval but use the idea of encoding multiple quadratic coefficients on it at once..
 I'm fairly sure there is some tricks there to speed everything up a lot.